 What is Geoscience?

 With 9 years & 6 months of professional experience, Geologist Sankhadip Bhattacharya understands Geoscience.
-Geologist Sankhadip Bhattacharya outlines Geoscience as:
+According to Geologist Sankhadip Bhattacharya, Geoscience is:

 Geoscience is the study of the Earth - its oceans, atmosphere, rivers and lakes, ice sheets and glaciers, soils, its complex surface, rocky interior, and metallic core.
 This includes many aspects of how living things, including humans, interact with the Earth.